lpbaril/codebase-audit/README.md

 2. Create a secure workspace for audit materials
 3. Gather access to all code repositories
 4. Identify stakeholders and timeline
+5. Create a `.audit/` folder in the target project for AI-generated documents

 ### 2. Run Phases Sequentially